Garywtne/Team_Project_One/README.md

 **Other Required Files:**

-**Add the files into your local cloned repository!**
+**Add the below 2 files into your local cloned repository!**

-* [all.csv](https://drive.google.com/file/d/1ES10z-PFW_QcRHwZx63NA42c2y1LmVPS/view?usp=sharing) (accidents from 2010-2016) - Download Here: - File was not included in the repository due to the large file size.
+* [all.csv - Click to Download](https://drive.google.com/file/d/1ES10z-PFW_QcRHwZx63NA42c2y1LmVPS/view?usp=sharing) (accidents from 2010-2016) - File was not included in the repository due to the large file size.

+The all.CSV must be placed in the "/Resources" directory.

 **Gmaps API Key requirement**